nestjs/docs.nestjs.com/content/techniques/serialization.md

 }
 ```

-Then, return the instance of this class directly from the controller's method.
+Now consider a controller with a method handler that returns an instance of this class.

 ```typescript
 @UseInterceptors(ClassSerializerInterceptor)